EBS

 Aet Toots

-Head of International Business Administration BA programme
+Lecturer in Accounting, Head of International Business Administration BA Programme

 Aet Toots obtained an MBA degree majoring in accounting and finance at EBS in 2003.
 The courses taught include Understanding Financial Statements, Accounting for Managerial Decision, Financial Reporting, and Financial Communication.
 She has gained international experience by teaching at Aix-Marseille University in France, EBS Helsinki in Finland and Oxford Brookes University in the UK.
 She has been involved in academic programme development and has held a middle-level managerial position as the Head of the Language Centre at EBS.